 The Asian Studies Program offers a Major and a Minor in Asian Studies, which provide undergraduates with an integrated approach to the study of language and culture.

-The Asian Studies curriculum also provides a regional focus that complements Majors and Minor in a variety of fields, including Anthropology, Art History, Communications and Media, Foreign Languages, Geography, History, International Relations, Literature, Philosophy, and Political Science.
-Structured study of Asia effectively enhances the qualifications of students preparing for professions in Education and International Business.
+The Asian Studies curriculum also provides a regional focus that complements Majors and Minor in a variety of fields, including Anthropology, Art History, Foreign Languages, Geography, History, International Relations, Music, Literature, Philosophy, Religions and Political Science.
+A structured study of Asia effectively enhances the qualifications of students preparing for professions in Education and International Business.

 Students interested in a Minor or Major in Asian Studies should consult with a full-time member of the Asian Studies Program faculty.